ѻý

 Crosstalk Between Iron Homeostasis and Metabolism

-Scientific Committee on Iron and Heme
+This session was developed by the Scientific Committee on Iron and Heme.

 Maintaining iron balance is fundamental to preserve metabolic functions and energy requirements.
 This session reflects the current understanding of the reciprocal relationship existing between iron homeostasis and energetic metabolism.
 It aims to highlight the regulatory role of heme and iron on glucose and lipid metabolism as well as the impact of metabolism on the modulation of the iron status.
 Novel findings will be presented about the physiologic and pathologic implications of iron-mediated regulation of metabolism, and metabolite-driven control of iron and heme homeostasis.
 The session will focus on b-thalassemia, sickle cell disease and obesity, and will have broad relevance to all hematologic and non-hematological diseases.